 Nothing more about Bertha is known, other than she was deceased by 1950.

-Homer wed his second wife, Alice McLaughlin (1892- ? ), a native of Ohio, in 1923.
+Homer wed his second wife, Alice McLaughlin (1892- ? ), a native of Ohio, in on July 14, 1923, in or around Cleveland.
 He worked as an automobile mechanic in 1930 and as a custodian for the Wayne-Cooke Company.
 His address in the early 1950s was 2022 East 77th Street in Cleveland.
 Suffering from heart disease, hardening of the arteries and stomach cancer, he died at the age of 63 on Feb.
 4, 1952.
 He was laid to rest in Cleveland's Woodland Cemetery.

 ~ Son Eugene B. Ellis Jr. ~

-Circa 1936, he lived in Cleveland, Cuyahoga County, OH.
+Circa 1936, they lived for a time in Cleveland, Cuyahoga County, OH.
 The Connellsville Daily Courier noted on July 6, 1936, that "Mr. and Mrs. Eugene Ellis of Cleveland are visiting at the home of Mr. Ellis' mother, Mrs. Alice Dowdy."

-In 1960, at the death of his brother James, Eugene was living in Akron.
-He and his mother and sister Olive published a card of thanks in the Connellsville Daily Courier.
+In 1960, at the death of his brother James, Eugene and his mother and sister Olive published a card of thanks in the Connellsville Daily Courier.
 The item read: "We take this means of expressing our sincere thanks and appreciation to our many friends and neighbors for their acts of kindness and sympathy extended us during our recent bereavement, the death of our son and brother, James A. Ellis."

 On Feb.
-25, 1915, in Dunbar, 17-year-old daughter Olive married 21-year-old immigrant Herman Quairiere Sr. (1893-1944), who was a native of Trazegnies, Belgium, and the son of Jacob and Mary (Darteredle) Quairiere who were of French descent.
+25, 1915, in Dunbar, 17-year-old daughter Olive married 21-year-old immigrant Armand Felicien "Herman" Quairiere Sr. (1893-1944), who was a native of Trazegnies, Belgium, and the son of Jacob and Mary (Darteredle) Quairiere of French descent.
 Olive's distant cousin, Rev. David Ewing Minerd, the famed "Blacksmith Preacher" of Fayette County, performed the wedding ceremony.

 The Quaireres had seven children -- Alexander Quairiere, Herman J. Quairiere Jr., Raymond E. Quairere, Alice Louise Kerfoot Davidson, Althea Snow, Elaine Pecil and Robert E. Quairiere.